Skip to main content

 Kubernetes the Easy Way with AKS Automatic

-This workshop will guide you up to speed with working with Azure Kubernetes Service (AKS) Automatic.
+This workshop will show you how easy it is to deploy applications to AKS Automatic.
 AKS Automatic is a new way to deploy and manage Kubernetes clusters on Azure.
 It is a fully managed Kubernetes service that simplifies the deployment, management, and operations of Kubernetes clusters.
-With AKS Automatic, you can deploy a Kubernetes cluster with just a few clicks in the Azure Portal.
-AKS Automatic is designed to be simple and easy to use, so you can focus on building and deploying your applications.
+With AKS Automatic, you can deploy a Kubernetes cluster with just a few clicks in the Azure Portal, and it is designed to be simple and easy to use, so you can focus on building your applications!

 Objectives